What Areas of the Market Will Remain in the Limelight?

 The current bull market has been five years in the making.
 Since the bottom on March 9, 2009, the S&P 500 Index has grown an incredible 174 percent.
 With this spectacular performance, investors are asking if U.S. companies will stay in the limelight or if it is time to draw the curtain on equities.

-While I was in Los Angeles at a leadership event for CEOs from around the world, I asked John Derrick, CFA, director of research, to shed some light on the subject.
+While I am in Los Angeles at a leadership event for CEOs from around the world, I asked John Derrick, CFA, director of research, to shed some light on the subject.

 click to enlarge